Walter Bradford Cannon: Scientific contributions

-As per Cannon, adrenaline exerts several important effects in different body organs, all of which maintain homeostasis in fight-or-flight situations.
+As per Cannon, adrenaline exerts several important effects on different body organs, all of which maintain homeostasis in fight-or-flight situations.
 For example, in the skeletal muscle of the limbs, adrenaline relaxes blood vessels which increases local blood flow.
 Adrenaline constricts blood vessels in the skin and minimizes blood loss from physical trauma.
 Adrenaline also releases the key metabolic fuel, glucose, from the liver into the bloodstream.

 However, the fact that aggressive attack and fearful escape both involve adrenaline release into the bloodstream does not imply an equivalence of “fight” with “flight” from a physiological or biochemical point of view.